Stabilizing Rate of Stochastic Control Systems: Norm-Based Characterization of the Optimal Stabilizing Rate

 \section{Norm-Based Characterization of the Optimal Stabilizing Rate}

-The norm-based framework introduced in~\cite{Hu17} provides a rigorous foundation for analyzing deterministic switched systems, establishing two key results: (i) sufficient conditions for the \emph{exact attainability} of the optimal stabilizing rate, and (ii) computable \emph{upper and lower bounds} for this rate.
-Our goal in this section is to extend this analytical framework to stochastic system \eqref{system}.
+The norm-based framework introduced in~\cite{Hu17} provides a quantitative approach for analyzing stabilizing rates in deterministic switched systems.
+In particular, it establishes computable upper and lower bounds for the optimal stabilizing rate through the analysis of an induced one-step operator.
+In this section, we extend this framework to stochastic systems with multiplicative noise.

-Unlike the deterministic case, the stochastic setting introduces fundamental analytical obstacles.
-System state \(x_k\) is a random variable, so the natural state space \(L^2(\Omega;\mathbb{R}^n)\) is infinite-dimensional.
-Consequently, the standard finite-dimensional equivalence of norms in~\cite{Hu17} no longer holds automatically in this setting.
-To address this issue, we impose a necessary and sufficient condition that restores \emph{norm equivalence} on \(L^2(\Omega;\mathbb{R}^n)\).
-To this end, let the mean-square norm be defined as